ontodev/droid/README.md

 ## Configuration file

 DROID assumes that a file called `config.edn` exists in DROID's root directory.
-You can find an example in: [example-config.md](example-config.md).
+You can find an example in: [example-config.edn](example-config.edn).
 Before running DROID for the first time, you must create `config.edn`.
 To do so using the example file as a template, run the following command in DROID's root directory:

-    grep -v "\`\`\`" default-config.md > config.edn
+    cp example-config.edn config.edn

 then edit the newly created `config.edn` file as necessary.